ajcwebdev/ryan-gpt/done/2022/2022-10-29-creating-a-vdom-less-renderer-with-preact-signals-part-02.md

 coverImage: "https://i.ytimg.com/vi/Fp9duJd6Txc/maxresdefault.jpg"
 ---

+## Episode Description

+A wide-ranging live session exploring reactivity fundamentals, custom libraries with Preact signals, and the evolving landscape of frameworks like Next.js in modern web development.

+## Episode Summary

+This thorough conversation begins with a look at travel challenges and streaming plans, setting a relaxed tone for a deep technical exploration.
+Early on, the speaker experiments with building a custom renderer using Preact’s signal system, touching on core ideas such as fine-grained reactivity, tree shaking, and code splitting.
+Discussions then expand to consider performance benchmarks, highlighting memory usage, update speed, and how to mix different reactive paradigms.
+Midway, the focus shifts toward broader ecosystem considerations, like the intricacies of open-source funding and the tensions between major frameworks and deployment platforms.
+The speaker closes by reflecting on Next.js announcements and server components, weighing the effects of corporate alignment on open-source collaboration.
+Across these many hours, listeners gain both hands-on coding insights and a nuanced perspective on the future of JavaScript frameworks.

+## Chapters

 ### 150:00 - 156:00 — Setting Up the Benchmark

 Listeners learn how each variant is installed and flagged in the benchmark suite: “preact,” “preact signals,” and the new library.
 The host merges or modifies existing branches to sidestep memory leaks or old performance bugs.
 They add a typical “build data,” “run lots,” and “swap rows” approach from the standard set of test actions.